 The SOLE E25 Elliptical provides effective workouts through its use of comfort and natural feel.
 The quiet front drive system, inward foot pedal design, and heavy duty steel frame all create a smooth, effective workout.

-The Sole E25 would have been our top pick on this page if the brand hadn’t increased the price of this machine by about $300 over the last few years.
+The Sole E25 would have been our top pick on this page if the brand hadn’t increased its price by about $300 over the last few years.
 This is the most expensive machine on our budget list, as it’s priced around $1,200.
 However, it’s also the only machine on this list that offers incline, and that’s a feature we think you should consider.

 woman riding the sole e25 elliptical